NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

     * SPICE archive description documents (``spiceds_v???.html``)

-This particular set of files, are specific to the archive and therefore they are guaranteed to be sequential::
+This particular set of files are specific to the archive and therefore they are guaranteed to be sequential::

       spice_kernels/mk/maven_v01.tm              urn:nasa:pds:maven.spice:spice_kernels:mk_maven::1.0